H. R. Haldeman: Later life

 In his post-prison years, Haldeman went on to have a successful career as a businessman.
 Haldeman and Buzz Aldrin, representing Americom International Corp in collaboration with Radisson Hotels, signed an agreement to establish the first U.S. hotel and business complex venture within the former Soviet Union in Moscow.
 This agreement was signed during a ceremony held in conjunction with the US-USSR Trade and Economic Council.
 Haldeman also worked on development and real estate, and opened eight Sizzler Steak Houses in Florida.

 Death

 On November 12, 1993, after refusing medical treatment in accordance with his Christian Science beliefs, Haldeman died of abdominal cancer at his home in Santa Barbara, California.
-He was survived by his wife of almost 45 years, the former Joanne Horton, and their four children – Susan, Harry (Hank), Peter, and Ann.
+He was survived by his wife of almost 45 years, Joanne Horton, and their four children – Susan, Harry (Hank), Peter, and Ann.

 Upon Haldeman's death, Richard Nixon said in a statement, "I have known Bob Haldeman to be a man of rare intelligence, strength, integrity and courage.
 He played an indispensable role in turbulent times as our Administration undertook a broad range of initiatives at home and abroad."
 His White House diaries were released posthumously as The Haldeman Diaries in 1994.
 Nixon died of a stroke a few months later on April 22, 1994.
-He was 81.